KonradHoeffner/tempoguide/index.md

 People were initially skeptical but most play 4 now for good reasons.
 Large and cheap beater, good blocker, enables Kaito and can even sometimes come back from the grave in grindy matches.
 Can grow Murktide Regent for lethal, weak to an anti-graveyard meta (Rest in Peace, Nihil Spellbomb, Leyline of the Void, Dauthi Voidwalker).
-Against izzet try to play at 3/4 or with instant speed growth to 3/4.
+Against Izzet try to play at 3/4 or with instant speed growth to 3/4.

 #### Murktide Regent vs Barrowgoyf
 Murktide Kills faster against combo and control but Barrowgoyf stabilizes extremely well.